giladrv/validecor/README.md

 ValiDecor is a Python library designed to facilitate robust input validation using its core decorator `validecor`.
 It leverages Python's type annotation system to provide a seamless and intuitive interface for enforcing input constraints directly in function signatures using the special annotation type `typing.Annotated`.

 ValiDecor was designed with special attention for its potential use on AWS Lambda functions.
 AWS Lambda handlers expect a fixed signature, i.e. `handler(event, context)`.
 This signature is uninformative and hinders code development.
+Refer to the [Advanced Usage](#advanced) section for more details.

 ## Installation (not implement yet)